 World Book Days, Book Weeks, theatre productions, WOWs, Fantastic Finishes, Storytellers and many more events enrich our children’s understanding and knowledge of their world.
 Books in the curriculum have been specifically chosen to broaden pupil’s thoughts and ideas of different cultures and periods of time.
 The book based curriculum has put English into context and learning has become more meaningful to both teachers and pupils.

 It is our aim to promote a love of reading and the ability to critically evaluate books.
 As such we encourage children to read within whole class teaching, group work and guided reading sessions.
 These sessions are held daily across key stages one and two, and give the children both structure and support as well as independence.
 This is achieved through a mixture of activities that link to the process of reading and the different assessment within it, as outlined in the National Curriculum.
 These activities include child initiated and teacher led questioning, reading for reflection, evaluating word and punctuation choice and comprehension.

 To encourage regular reading at home, pupils from Reception through to Year 6 are encouraged to take part in the RED (Read Every Day) Challenge.

 To take part in the RED Challenge, children need to read at home five times every week.
 Each time they read at home, we ask that an adult signs their reading record.
 On Mondays, we count up the number of signatures and award children with a sticker.
 Once children have earned six stickers they win a prize.
-Prizes include bookmarks, pencil cases and a range of stationery items!
+Prizes include bookmarks, pencil cases and a range of stationery and fun items!

 Please see an information sheet about our RED Challenge.